Are you an active player in your life?

-Additionally, it improves your ability to regain your focus if someone interrupts you.
+Additionally, it improves your ability to regain focus if someone interrupts you.

-Monkey mind is the mind bouncing erratically from one idea or topic or thought to another.
+A monkey mind is the mind bouncing erratically from one idea or topic, or thought to another.

 Mediation helps alleviate this.

-So quit making excuses as to why you shouldn’t meditate and give it a try!
+So quit making excuses about why you shouldn’t meditate, and give it a try!

-You need to set goals for yourself and then take action to achieve them.
+You need to set personal goals for yourself and then take action to achieve them.

 - Read now: Find out how to succeed at setting goals

-If you try to overhaul your life in a day, you are bound to fail.
+If you try to overhaul your life in a day, you will fail.